ModernProgrammer/UICollectionViewParallaxCell/README.md

         cell.paddingOffset = 150 // declares the offset intensity of parallax
-        cell.backgroundImage = // pass through object to instantiate the setupbackgroundParallax function in the didSet let bounds = collectionView.bounds // variable for the collectionView bounds cell.parallaxOffset(collectionViewBounds: bounds, scrollDirecton: scrollDirection) // instantiate the inital bounds of the collectionview return cell
+        cell.backgroundImage = // pass through object to instantiate the setupbackgroundParallax function in the didSet let bounds = collectionView.bounds // variable for the collectionView bounds cell.parallaxOffset(collectionViewBounds: bounds, scrollDirecton: .vertical) // instantiate the inital bounds of the collectionview return cell
 }
 ```